bensaied/FinancialCoach/README.md

 ## ⚡ FastAPI MCP

 The **FastAPI MCP** (Machine-Readable Control Plane) exposes the `/mcp` endpoint, which describes the API's tools and their schemas.
 This allows other systems or AI agents to discover and interact with the `analyze_budget` endpoint programmatically.
-No authentication key is required, making it accessible to all users.

 ## 🕸️ Multi-Agent Architecture

 The app uses a **sequential multi-agent system** powered by Google's Gemini API: